 DIAGNOSTICS

-A diagnostic hearing evaluation is the first step in determining your hearing capability.
-If you have a hearing loss, it will detail the extent, type, and specifics of your particular hearing loss.
-The diagnostic hearing evaluation will be performed by an audiologist using equipment called an audiometer.
-The diagnostic hearing evaluation is also an opportunity to establish a relationship with your audiologist.
+The Full-Spectrum Hearing Impact Assessment is also an opportunity to establish a relationship with your doctor.
 When you select a provider your often work with that individual for years to come.
-You want to find an audiologist who listens carefully to your concerns, considers all your listening, lifestyle, and budgetary needs.
+You want to find a doctor who listens carefully to your concerns, considers all your listening, lifestyle, communication, and budgetary needs.

 Dr. Lamb is your expert audiologist in Lake County.
 Our Hearing Impact Assessment thoroughly reviews all aspects of your hearing needs in order to successfully treat your hearing loss.
 Don’t be afraid to ask questions!
 This is a partnership and we welcome your questions because we want your to be an active participant in finding hearing solutions that work best for YOU and your lifestyle.